 5. Support, updates, enhancements

-After taking feedback from users to determine, developers typically release updates and enhancements on a regular basis.
+After taking feedback from users to determine, developers working on food delivery mobile app development typically release updates and enhancements on a regular basis.
 Updates may include new features, bug fixes, new content, or improved design.

 For a successful product that users love and stick to, the ability to perform flawlessly is one of the most important criteria.
 That is why we advise to regularly check and improve mobile app performance.